 JOHN: The name what?

-QUESTIONER: Getting the name of the seats, calling them pews?
+MALE: Getting the name of the seats calling them pews?

-But anyway, they had these little seat sections with a balustrade or a banister around it and the old Middle English, Middle French word was puie.
-And so as time went on, puie became an English word and it was just adapted to speak of the seats in the church.
-So that’s where it came from I think.
+But anyway, they had these little seat sections with a balustrade or the banister around it, and the old Middle English/Middle French word was puie.
+And so, as time went on, puie became an English word, and it was just adapted to speak of the seats in a church.
+So, that’s where it came from, I think.

-QUESTIONER: Do you think a person such as a barber should declare their tips and pay taxes on that as part of their income?
+MALE: Do you think a person, such as a barber, should declare their tips and pay taxes on that as part of their income?

-QUESTIONER: I’d like to ask, John, if as a Christian, should we as Christians believe any part of the theory of evolution?
+MALE: I’d like to ask, John, if, as a Christian, should they – should we as Christians believe any part of the theory of evolution?

-QUESTIONER: Yes, John, I’d like to know if – let’s see, if they – why do they celebrate Christmas...wait a minute.
+FEMALE: Yes, John, I’d like to know if – let’s see, if they – why do they celebrate Christmas?
+Wait a minute.
 Is it paganism?
 Excuse me.